jillix/flow-app/README.md

     // revceive data from origin stream
     stream.data(function (err, data) {});

+    // send this stream further down the pipe this.flow("eventName", stream);

     // ----------------------------------------------------

     // emit a new event stream (flow config can listen to those events)